jacobemery/ansible_tutorial/Tutorial_Instructions.md

 * <u>Important Note</u>: Usually you would be configuring a remote server for your website (see [Advanced](#<u>Advanced</u>---provision-a-remote-server:) below), but assuming you don't have one ready, we'll be setting up a Docker container locally that will act as a "remote server" for us to configure ([Recommended](#<u>Recommended</u>---start-Docker-container:)).
 * #### <u>Recommended</u> - start Docker container:
   * For Mac users:
-    * In the terminal, copy/paste the following and hit the Enter.
-Type in your password and hit Enter again:
+    * In the terminal, copy/paste the following and hit Enter.
+If needed, type in your password and hit Enter again:
       ~~~
       brew install docker
       ~~~